Jean-MarcHarvengt/TeensyCEC/README.md

 - Install SDFAT abd uVGA libraries for the Teensy (see links above)
 - Because the standard Audio library is clashing with the SDFAT library, you need to remove SD streaming from the Audio library
   - locate play_sd_raw*,play_sd_wav* and play_serialflash_raw* and move them inside a backup directory
-- load the emulator's ino file in the IDE and compile for 180MHz
+- load the emulator's ino file in the IDE and compile for 180MHz (or whatever best frequency)

 # Status and known issues
 - teensycolem:
-  - limited keyboard functionality (not all keys are working)
-  - but has sound!
+  - has sound!
 - teensyvcs:
   - no sound yet
   - limited cartridge size support (due to ram constraint)